Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes of General Orbifolds

-\begin{remark} Even if $\CP$ flows between two orientable critical point (and hence will be oriented as we shall see below), breaking points (either $\bar{q}$ or $\bar{q}'$) of limiting broken trajectories are not necessarily orientable.
-This is the reason why we didn't impose any condition on the orientability of $\bar{q}$ and $\bar{q}'$.
+\begin{remark} Even if $\CP$ flows between two orientable critical points, a breaking point (either $\bar{q}$ or $\bar{q}'$) of a broken trajectory in the limit is not necessarily orientable.
+This is the reason why we did not impose any condition on the orientability of $\bar{q}$ and $\bar{q}'$.
 Indeed, example \ref{broken heart} already shows this phenomenon.
-We shall see that, however, each of limiting broken trajectories has a well defined sign as a boundary of $\CP$. \end{remark}
+We shall show that, however, the broken trajectory itself has a well defined sign as a boundary of $\CP$. \end{remark}